strategineer/personal-website/content/books/2023-05-11/index.md

 date: 2023-05-11
 params:
   isbn13: '9781250306081'
+  year: '2020'
 star_rating: 2
-title: To Hold Up the Sky
+title: To Hold Up The Sky
 ---

 To Hold Up the Sky is a collection of short stories from Liu Cixin who's mostly